-- 1. Instrument constraints related to warming up (see 3.1.10): - It is imperative that CTS warmup be started at least 30 minutes before the CTS is turned on; if this is not done, there is a high probability that the CTS data will be invalid. - It is desirable that the USO be stable during CTS operations, but since full stabilization can take 8 hours (or more), it is permissible to start the CTS soon after CTS warmup has been performed (above), with the realization that the data will have higher noise than after stabilization has been achieved.
-Normally, the USO should be turned on at least 2 hours before the CTS is started up. - 2.
-Commanding constraints.
-The following constraints exist on the instrument commands that switch various modules on and off: - USO: cannot be powered off from any CTS mode; otherwise, it can be powered on or off from any mode. - MM LNA: this is powered on automatically when MIRO goes into MM Continuum, Dual Continuum and CTS/Dual Continuum modes.
+- 1. Instrument constraints related to warming up (see §3.1.10): It is imperative that CTS warmup be started at least 30 minutes before the CTS is turned on; if this is not done, there is a high probability that the CTS data will be invalid. - It is desirable that the USO be stable during CTS operations, but since full stabilization can take 8 hours (or more), it is permissible to start the CTS soon after CTS warmup has been performed (above), with the realization that the data will have higher noise than after stabilization has been achieved.
+Normally, the USO should be turned on at least 2 hours before the CTS is started up. - Commanding constraints.
+The following constraints exist on the instrument commands that switch various modules on and off: USO: cannot be powered off from any CTS mode; otherwise, it can be powered on or off from any mode.

+MM LNA: this is powered on automatically when MIRO goes into MM Continuum, Dual Continuum and CTS/Dual Continuum modes.
 It can be powered on or off in these modes only, not in any other mode.
-It can only be powered on after it has been powered off without a mode change. - SMM LNA: same as MM LNA, with the substitution of SMM for MM. - CTS Warmup: this command can only be issued from a non-CTS mode; the CTS warmup is automatically switched off by any mode change to a non-CTS mode, and this is the only way in which it can be turned off. - CTS Heater: this command can only be issued from a CTS mode.
-Note that the CTS heater is turned on automatically when any CTS mode is entered, but the temperature and heating rate are then set to default values. - 3.
-Pointing constraint: the MIRO boresight shall not be closer than 5 degrees from the Sun. - 4.
-Power constraint: there is a latching current limit (LCL) of 109W / 4A.
-(Ref.: EID-B section 2.4.1, Table 2.4-1.) - 5.
-Thermal constraint: the Optical Bench temperature should not exceed 45 degrees C; if this is exceeded, MIRO should be turned off.
-(See 3.1.6.) - 6.
-Interferences (See 3.2.5): until further tests have determined that there is no interference from the thrusters, MIRO should avoid being on when the thrusters are firing.
+It can only be powered on after it has been powered off without a mode change.

+SMM LNA: same as MM LNA, with the substitution of SMM for MM.

+CTS Warmup: this command can only be issued from a non-CTS mode; the CTS warmup is automatically switched off by any mode change to a non-CTS mode, and this is the only way in which it can be turned off.

+CTS Heater: this command can only be issued from a CTS mode.
+Note that the CTS heater is turned on automatically when any CTS mode is entered, but the temperature and heating rate are then set to default values.

+- 3. Pointing constraint: the MIRO boresight shall not be closer than 5 degrees from the Sun. - 4.
+Power constraint: there is a latching current limit (LCL) of 109W / 4A (Ref.
+EID-B Section 2.4.1, Table 2.4-1). - 5.
+Thermal constraint: the Optical Bench temperature should not exceed 45 degrees C; if this is exceeded, MIRO should be turned off (see §3.1.6). - 6.
+Interferences (see §3.2.5): No restrictions need to be placed on the MIRO instrument because of interference from other instruments or the spacecraft.